-- 9. The confidential information presented in this proceeding is found to be confidential and trade secret, excepted from public access, and will continue to be held as confidential by the Commission. - 10.
-Within 30 days of this Order, Fort Wayne shall file new schedules of rates and charges, consistent with this Order, with the commission's Water/Wastewater division.
+- 9. The Commission shall treat General Motors usage information as confidential and exempt from public access and disclosure pursuant to Ind.
+Code § 24-2-3-2 and § 5-14-3-4 and the parties shall treat confidential information shared between them in this cause as confidential information. - 10.
+Within 30 days of this Order, Fort Wayne shall file new schedules of rates and charges, consistent with this Order, with the commission's water/sewer division.
 The Phase I rates and charges shall be effective on and after the filing and approval of the schedules. - 11.
-In accordance with Ind.
-Code § 8-1-2-85, Petitioner shall pay a fee equal to \$0.25 for each \$100 of water utility revenue bonds issued, to the Secretary of the Commission, within 30 days of the receipt of the financing proceeds authorized in this Order. - 12.
 This Order shall be effective on and after the date of its approval.

-HUSTON, FREEMAN, KREVDA, AND OBER CONCUR; ZIEGNER ABSENT:
+HUSTON, FREEMAN, AND ZIEGNER CONCUR: